wp-plugins/vicomi-comment-system/readme.txt

 * Changes at Moderation site - Addded search option - you may search for a comment/spam comment and delete it.
 = 1.26 =
 * Added Comments Analytics - see the most funny, angry (and the like) comments - At the moderation main page.
+= 1.27 =
+* Added new design options - choose your own design soon, Have a faster login sign-in now.